mouadayoub1971/SNOW/README.md

-# Valyrion RAG - Dragon-Powered Financial Research with Massive RAG
+# Valyrion CLI - Dragon-Powered Financial Research with Massive RAG

 A comprehensive Retrieval-Augmented Generation (RAG) system for financial research, deployed on AWS with Terraform.